Best Four Man Tents

 The Eureka Copper Canyon tent also has vertical tent walls, and is made out of polyester fabric, fiberglass, and steel poles.
 Along with its water-resistant protection, it also comes with guy lines to help keep the tent sturdy if the weather gets windy.

-- Tent could be easier to set-up.
+Components could be easier to use

-The quality of the Nemo Bungalow’s design is also nice, since it comes with quality bools, great rigidity, and better features than some of the more affordable tents on our list.
+The quality of the Nemo Daggers design is also nice, since it comes with quality bools, great rigidity, and better features than some of the more affordable tents on our list.
 It’s easy to set-up and very sturdy, able to withstand a wide variety of weather conditions.

-- Components could be easier to use.
+Could be easier to set-up

 The Coleman 4-Person Instant Tent has one door at the center, and a nice rainfly system that still keeps the interior of the tent private but offers good weather protection.
 Plus, this tent comes with a Weather Tec system that helps keep water from invading the interior area of the tent, keeping everybody inside dry and protected from the weather.